 Smoke Tree Wilting

 Smoke trees offer gorgeous foliage from the early buds of spring through the fabulous fall display.
-But the plant gets its common name from the pale pink, frothy flower clusters.
+The plant gets its common name from the pale pink, frothy flower clusters.
 The fluffy buff-pink clusters are light and hazy, looking a little like smoke.
-The tree lights up the backyard, and is both drought resistant and easy care once established.
+The tree lights up the backyard and is both drought resistant and easy care once established.

 A smoke tree wilting is not a good sign.
 You’ll need to inspect it right away to make sure you don’t have smoke trees with verticillium wilt.